rndme/later/README.md

 It's a decent idea to add a pause before running any files or commands, to allow a manual over-ride in case a broken script is saved.

+## autoexec.lnk
+A one-per-line text file list of bat files to run on boot names `/autoexec.lnk`.
+Unlike `/autoexec.bat`, this is just a simple list of file names, no commands, comments, whitespace, etc allowed.
+This feature doesn'tuse a temp script slot like `/autoexec.bat`, allowing one more program on ram-constrained devices.
+Thus, when `LATER_INSTANCES` is only 2, you can run two custom scripts on boot instead of one.

 ## Program Execution